About the EXADEP™ Test

 Spanish-speaking students take the test for admission to graduate, professional or scholarship programs where the language of instruction is in Spanish.

-Graduate schools and scholarship programs in Puerto Rico, Latin America, Spain and U.S. mainland institutions receive EXADEP scores and use them to:
+Graduate schools and scholarship programs in Puerto Rico, Latin America, Europe and U.S. mainland institutions with programs taught in Spanish receive EXADEP scores and use them in the graduate admissions process to:

 - supplement undergraduate records